 - The drug is easily accessible and inexpensive, making it difficult for addicts to stay away from it.
 Cocaine addiction often occurs alongside other mental health disorders, such as depression or anxiety, making recovery more complex.

-If you or someone you know is struggling with cocaine addiction, it is crucial to seek professional help.
+If you, or someone you know, are struggling with cocaine addiction, it is crucial to seek professional help.
 Treatment can provide the tools you need to overcome addiction and avoid relapse.

 The intense highs associated with the drug can be highly addicting, and people who use cocaine often develop a tolerance to the drug quickly.